 much less that these design innovations could evolve into production

 models.
-See Zometool model of triangulated racing frame with narrow engine
+See Zometool model of a fully-triangulated frame for an

-compartment at the left beside front wheels (not shown):
+compartment on the left beside front wheels (not shown):

 Long span structures that support heavy